Jeremy Asher is a regulatory lawyer with more than 25 years of experience dealing with serious and high-profile cases.

 Previously Jeremy built and led the Fraud & Business Crime Team of a top 100 law firm, which was top-ranked by Legal 500 for 5 consecutive years.
 During that time Jeremy brought more than 500 successful criminal prosecutions, including many for fraud, for local government and central government, and private prosecutions for businesses and individuals.
 Some of his cases received national press coverage and led to lengthy custodial sentences, and some included successful applications for Restraint and Confiscation Orders under the Proceeds of Crime Act.

-Jeremy is a member of the Fraud Advisory Panel and Private Prosecutors’ Association.
+Jeremy is a member of the South West Fraud Forum and Private Prosecutors’ Association.

 Jeremy is always pleased to hear from new clients with prospective cases on a no-obligation basis.
 Contact Jeremy by email or phone now.